Maykopsky otdel

-The Maykopsky otdel was a Cossack district (otdel) of the Kuban oblast of the Caucasus Viceroyalty of the Russian Empire.
+The Maykopsky otdel was a district (otdel - literally "department") of the Kuban oblast of the Caucasus Viceroyalty of the Russian Empire.
 It bordered the Kavkazsky otdel to the north, the Yekaterinodarsky otdel to the west, the Black Sea Governorate to the south, and the Labinsky and Batalpashinsky otdels to the east.
 The area of the Maykopsky otdel mostly corresponded to Adygea within Russia.
 The district was eponymously named for its administrative center, Maykop.

 Administrative divisions

 The subcounties (uchastoks) of the Maykopsky otdel in 1912 were as follows: